maple-labs/maple-docs/cash-management-pool/lending.md

 **Is there a maximum deposit?**

-No. The minimum deposit size is $100,000 USDC or USDT.
+No. The minimum deposit size is $100,000 USDC.

 **How does APY vary by deposit amount or term length?**